Ricciarelli: Preparation

 Today, the biscuits are made using an almond base with sugar, honey, and egg white.
 When prepared in the traditional method, the almonds are ground with a milling machine, and the finished mix is formed into numerous oval- or lozenge-shaped biscuits of about 20 g each that are set aside for two days before baking.
 After baking, they are removed from the oven and allowed to cool for 15 minutes, to prevent the biscuits from breaking, before transferring them to wire racks.
 They may be baked with wafer paper, which is trimmed to the shape of the biscuit after they have cooled.
 The rough and crackled surface is usually lightly sprinkled with confectioners' sugar, and may also be covered in dark chocolate.

 Ricciarelli are typically consumed at Christmas, served with a dessert wine such as Vin Santo or Moscadello di Montalcino.

-Pomarance style are typical of Val di Cecina and use similar ingredients but differ by having similar an uneven round shape and being served on a sacramental bread.

 Packaged biscuits sold at retail are traditionally enveloped in a blue paper tissue depicting two winged horses from the Etruscan Archeological Museum in Volterra.